manifold-systems/manifold/manifold-core-parent/manifold/README.md

 Here the image manifold utilizes `SrcClass` to build a Java source model of image classes.  `SrcClass` is a source code production utility in the Manifold API.
 It's simple and handles basic code generation use-cases.
-Feel free to use other Java source code generation tooling if `SrcClass` does not suit your use-case, because ultimately you're only job here is to produce a `String` consisting of Java source for your class.
+Feel free to use other Java source code generation tooling if `SrcClass` does not suit your use-case, because ultimately your only job here is to produce a `String` consisting of Java source for your class.

 **Model Subclass**